 If you have not seen this before, I apologize for changing the way you will see these vans in the future.
 The illusions/realities of white space have a curiously invasive effect on our minds.

 We may also wish to see reflections of the idea of white space in the Taoist conception of ying and yang as a language for seeing and thinking about something that, at first sight, is not there.
-The latest Creation myths (‘the Big Bang’) within the Western scientific and secular tradition propose an originary balance of matter and anti-matter.
+The current Creation myths (‘the Big Bang’) within the Western scientific and secular tradition propose an originary balance of matter and anti-matter.
 But where did all the anti-matter go?

 15. According to Lao Tzu, Tao Te Ching (c. fifth century BC), eleventh chapter,